-In no case shall any Covered Person violate any applicable U.S. or local law provisions.
+In no case shall any Covered Person violate any applicable U.S. law or law of other countries where Covered Persons work or IPG does business.
 You must comply with all applicable governmental laws, rules and regulations, as well as applicable IPG policies and procedures.
 Part of this responsibility is to acquire appropriate knowledge of the legal requirements relating to your duties sufficient to enable you to recognize potential problems and to seek advice from the Legal Department where appropriate.
 Violations of applicable governmental laws, rules and regulations may subject you to individual criminal or civil liability, as well as to disciplinary action by your local employer up to and including termination of employment, in accordance with applicable laws.
 Such individual violations may also subject IPG to civil or criminal liability or the loss of business.